aws-samples/aws-modernization-with-docker/content/70_Docker_ECS_Integration/71_Depoly _to_ECS.md

 ### Using AWS Console:

-1. In the [Amazon ECS console](https://console.aws.amazon.com/ecs/v2/clusters/rent-a-room-cluster/services/rent-a-room-task-service/tasks/), navigate to your task
+1. In the [Amazon ECS console](https://console.aws.amazon.com/ecs/v2/clusters/rent-a-room-cluster/services/rent-a-room-service/tasks/), navigate to your task
 2. Click on the running task
-3. In the **Configuration** Section, find the **Public IP**
+3. In the **Configuration** Section, find the **Public IP** and click on **open address**
 4. Access your application: `http://[PUBLIC_IP]`
 ⚠️ Please be sure to connect via http and not https.
-If you still cannot connect, go to the [**Service**](https://console.aws.amazon.com/ecs/v2/clusters/rent-a-room-cluster/services/rent-a-room-task-service/configuration), Under Network Configuration, Click on the **Security Group**, then click on **Edit inbound rules** -> Click the **Source** Dropdown and select **My IP**.
+If you still cannot connect, go to the [**Service**](https://console.aws.amazon.com/ecs/v2/clusters/rent-a-room-cluster/services/rent-a-room-service/configuration), Under Network Configuration, Click on the **Security Group**, then click on **Edit inbound rules** -> Click the **Source** Dropdown and select **My IP**.
 Try to access the Task IP address again and you should be able to access the ECS Task.
 If you still have trouble, be sure that you have the correct image name, tag and that you have replaced the "YOUR_DOCKERHUB_USERNAME/rent-a-room:latest" with your actual DockerHub Username).

 ### Using AWS CLI: